Related Posts: June 2012 Toronto To Ottawa to Brockville Bicycle Trip Report for pix and details of the actual trip.

 Day Seven: downtown Ottawa to Kanata- 20 km

 Today I get to cycle back along the river along the path I used yesterday to get to downtown.
 Same, same…but different!
 The Ottawa area looks like it is well-equipped with bike paths so it should make for some stress-free riding as I head to Cyril’s in Kanata.
 I’m going to make this a leisurely ride if I can.
-Here is a crop of a very informative 2016 The Official Cycling Map for Ottawa-Gatineau (click on blue to access) put out by the National Capital Commission that shows some of the possibilities and my intended route into downtown Ottawa and then back to Kanata.
+Here is a crop of a very informative The 2019 Official Cycling Map for Ottawa-Gatineau (click on the title to access) put out by the National Capital Commission that shows some of the possibilities and my intended route into downtown Ottawa and then back to Kanata.

 Day Eight: Kanata to Brockville- 112 km